 6.4 The right of the traveller to withdraw from the agreement

-6.4.1 The traveller may withdraw from the agreement if the organiser will not fulfil their undertakings and if this breach of agreement is of considerable importance to the traveller.
+6.4.1 The traveller may withdraw from the agreement if the organiser has notified them that they will not fulfil their undertakings and if this breach of agreement is of considerable importance to the traveller.

 6.4.2 The traveller must, within in a reasonable period of time, notify the organiser or the reseller if they would like to withdraw from the agreement.
 If the traveller does not do this, they will lose their right to withdraw from the agreement.